Tax Reporting for Online Resellers (Depop, Mercari, Poshmark)

 Do you have to pay taxes when reselling items?

-On the other hand, if you resell items regularly and for a profit, you’ll need to report those earnings on Schedule C of your tax return.
+If you resell items regularly and for a profit on Facebook Marketplace or another similar platform, you’ll need to report those earnings on Schedule C of your tax return.
 The money you make will be subject to federal (and possibly state) income tax.
-And if your net profit from reselling items is more than $400, you may need to pay self-employment tax, too.

 If you typically own the items you’re reselling for a short time (less than a year), your profit most likely will be taxed as ordinary income.
 The tax brackets for the current tax year determine the rate at which your income is taxed.